Language Learning Methods: Will Immersion Teach You A Language Faster?

 Many language learners dream of immersion classes as they promise quick results and otherwise unattainable levels of confidence, all wrapped up nicely with an impressive target language accent.

 And all of this is kinda true - immersion works particularly well when building up to bilingualism, that means speaking two languages at practically native level all the time.
 This type of class challenges the brain in unique ways while forcing a learner to engage with the way language is used.
-There's no time for getting lost in grammar and rules, the point is to listen, copy and learn how to use language right.
+There's no time for getting lost in grammar and rules, the point is to listen, copy and learn how to use language to be understood immediately.

-Some more reading about advantages of immersion can be found over at Omniglot.
+Some more reading about the advantages of immersion can be found over at Omniglot.

 Guided Immersion Classes

 Immersion classes sound great!
-The key ingredient that the learner must have along with some determination is clearly time: It cannot happen while you're spending most of your days out of the foreign language environment.
+They typically require a dedicated chunk of y time from you as a learner, so you can spend at least a few days focusing on your target language.
 A true immersion environment requires at least a few hours spent speaking the new language, every day.
 That's probably why many people develop a simplistic view that learning a language comes naturally as a result of moving to a new country.
-The better logic looks like this: No fluency without classes, no immersion without time, but time can definitely equal immersion and will give you results.
+The better logic looks like this: No fluency without practice, no immersion without time, but you can certainly learn a language at any pace that suits you.

 Immersion is a trendy word among language learners and I have an allergy to trendy sometimes (anti-authority streak? teenage rebel?), so I do not personally use the word when describing how I teach or learn a language.
 The thing I find particularly important when I teach a language is that "immersion" must not mean "there is a teacher rambling at me in a foreign language and I can understand every 6th word".